COLUMBIA, Mo. -- Keeping contact information current is as important as registration in the disaster recovery process.

-That is the message federal and state officials here are stressing to Tennesseans affected by the recent tornadoes.
-Residents need to stay in touch with the Federal Emergency Management Agency and update their contact information as it changes.
+That is the message federal and state officials here are stressing to Missourians affected by the recent severe storms, tornadoes, and flooding.
+Residents need to stay in touch with the US .
+Department of Homeland Security's Federal Emergency Management Agency (FEMA) and update their contact information as it changes.

-“Unfortunately, if we can’t find you, we can’t provide the assistance you need,” said Mike Karl, FEMA’s coordinating officer for disaster operations here.
+?Unfortunately, if we can't find you, we can't provide the assistance you need,? said Thomas J. Costello, FEMA's federal coordinating officer.

 Following a disaster, displaced residents often move a number of times as they look for suitable housing.
 Sometimes in that process, they may forget to update their contact information.
-Being out of contact can delay a damage inspector’s visit, thereby delaying a family’s recovery.
+Being out of contact can delay receipt of FEMA assistance, thereby delaying a family's recovery.

 Residents should keep their contact information current with the Social Security Administration and any other government agency they routinely do business with or that may impact their recovery.